 The price was a bit steep at $17 to walk nine holes, but I paid and got around the course very quickly.
 Only had to play through one twosome.
 Most of my time was spent taking pictures because it was such a beautiful clear evening and this course is in an awesome location overlooking the bay.
 I could see the city in the distance and the San Mateo Bridge, which is right next to the course.
 I couldn’t have picked a better time to play it because I had such nice sunset views to photograph.
 The lights were on by the time I finished, so I also got to see how well this place is lit up for nighttime play.

 Though I end up playing a lot of stinkers, this is the type of short course that keeps me searching for more hidden gems.
 Not only does it have a cool setting and lights.
 The conditions were quite nice and the layout is fun.
 Mariners Point offers a 9-hole par-3 course designed by Bob Cupp and John Fought.
 The holes range from 101 yards up to 166, so you’ll get to use a variety of clubs.
 The greens are interesting and it’s a legit enough par-3 course that is more than just a “pitch and putt.”
 At the same time, the layout is relatively forgiving and very beginner friendly, which is what you want from a learning center.
 They really struck the right balance to make it appealing enough for experienced golfers while inviting enough to new players.
 To me, that’s everything a short course should be.
-Then, you throw the views in on top of that and you have a real winner!
+Then, you throw the great waterfront views in on top of that and you have a real winner!

 I mentioned the conditions were nice.
 It was lush and green throughout the course.
 The greens were a little bumpy that late in the day, but they rolled at good speeds and were firm, yet receptive enough.
 The all-grass tee boxes were a bit chewed up, but it was never hard to get a tee in the ground.
 Those who want to play it off the deck may find things a little trickier.